kottans/git-course/README.md

 # Git Course

-This course is aimed at helping beginners in gaining basics proficiency with git and Linux CLI (at capacity sufficient to support git operations).
+This course is aimed at helping beginners in gaining basic yet minimally required proficiency with Git and Linux CLI.

-The course is based on the materials from [kottans/frontend](https://github.com/kottans/frontend/blob/master/contents.md) course and is intended to complement Frontend and Backend courses.
+The course is based on the materials from [kottans/frontend](https://github.com/kottans/frontend/blob/master/contents.md) course and is intended to complement any courses for beginners.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->